Korchy/bis_2_7/README.md

 Current version:
 -
-1.5.2
+1.5.3

 **Attention!**

 This is the BIS version for Blender 2.79.

-Version for Blender 2.80 is developing here: https://github.com/Korchy/BIS
+Version for Blender 2.80 is here: https://github.com/Korchy/BIS

 Supported Blender versions:
 -